alexis-vu/Tippington/README.md

 # Tippington
-8-bit themed tipping calculator

-Tippington is a tip calculator application for iOS.
+Tippington is an 8-bit themed tip calculator application for iOS.

 Submitted by: Alexis Vu

-Time spent: 18 hours
+Time spent: 20 hours

 ## User Stories